-Le Ti Coin is more quiet than the bustling lolo’s; more like dining at the home of a family member or close friend, an authentic vibe born of the fact that the restaurant is actually housed in the home of the chef/owner, Carl Philips.
+Le Ti Coin, though, is quieter than the bustling lolo’s.
+The dining experience here is more like eating at the home of a family member or close friend.
+The place espouses an authentically homey vibe born of the fact that the restaurant is actually housed in the home of the chef/owner, Carl Philips.

 Two or three generations of my family have lived right here.

-Chef Carl, who describes his culinary creations as “finesse creole food,” still lives at the restaurant with his wife and son, both of whom I met in the kitchen, mom helping son with his homework just as you’d see in most any family home on a school night.
+Chef Carl, who describes his culinary creations as “finesse creole food,” still lives at the restaurant with his wife and son.
+I was lucky enough to meet the whole family in the kitchen.
+There, among the pots, pans, stews, and seasonings, mom was helping son with his homework just as you’d see in most any family home on a school night.

-Chef Carl is obviously someone who truly values stability.
+Chef Carl is obviously someone who truly values family and stability.